Skincare 101: Acne and Probiotics

 Parabens

 There are five different paraben esters to look out for: methyl-, ethyl-, propyl-, butyl- and benzyl-par hydroxybenzoate.
-They are often used in skin care products and cosmetics as a preservative and can cause problems such as contact dermatitis or a flare or spread of an existing treated rash.
-They are a particular watch out for people with sensitive skin.
+They are often used in skin care products and cosmetics as a preservative and can cause problems such as contact dermatitis, create a flare or spread an existing rash.

 Artificial fragrances